The Neuro-Economic Gap: How State Gambling Laws Are Exploiting the Developing Brain

 Jeff is a career banker, data scientist, behavioral economist, and choice architect.
 Jeff has held banking and consulting leadership roles at Wells Fargo, Citibank, KPMG, and IBM.

-Thank you to Armor Okeson for their assistance in providing research.
+Thank you to Armor Okeson for providing research assistance.

 It Starts With Our Neurobiology

 Executive function resides within the prefrontal cortex.
 This region governs decision-making.
 It enables individuals to evaluate tradeoffs.
 A mature brain is more likely to choose long-term benefits over short-term gratification.
-Healthy executive function leads to retirement savings and physical wellness.
-Weak executive function leads to impulsive choices and financial instability.
+A fully developed executive function facilitates long-term planning, such as retirement savings and sustained physical wellness.
+Conversely, when executive function is still maturing or bypassed, the brain defaults to impulsive choices and immediate gratification, potentially resulting in financial instability.

 Neurobiology reveals a critical timeline.
 The prefrontal cortex does not fully mature until age twenty-five.
 Hormones like testosterone increase approach behavior.
 This biological drive moves an individual toward a reward while ignoring risks.
 Dopaminergic pathways drive immediate responses to external stimuli.
 These biological forces demand a strong executive filter to balance choices.
 Young adults lack this filter.